Kneeland Youngblood

 Kneeland Youngblood (born December 13, 1955) is an American physician, businessman, and political figure.
-He is the co-founder of the private equity firm Pharos Capital Group, LLC, which focuses on providing later stage funding, generally for growth, acquisitions, and recapitalizations, to undercapitalized healthcare and business services oriented companies located in underserved regions across the nation.
+He is the Founding Partner, Chairman & CEO of the private equity firm Pharos Capital Group, LLC.
+Pharos Capital Group, LLC focuses on providing later stage funding, generally for growth, acquisitions, and recapitalizations, to growing healthcare companies that lower costs, improve outcomes and expand access to care, especially in underserved regions.
 Youngblood is listed as a top bundler for Barack Obama.